Healthy Beverage Initiative

 - See the Annual Water Quality Report from EBMUD.

-- If you should encounter a water fountain that is in need of attention, please send an email to Patrick Kaulback, the campus Sanitarian, at email@example.com.
+- If you should encounter a water fountain that needs attention, please send an email to Patrick Kaulback, the campus Sanitarian, at email@example.com.
 Thank you for your help!

 - Bottled water, which can cost as much per gallon as gasoline, can be a thousand times more expensive than tap water.